Career Change at 40: A Practical Guide to Starting Over

 The financial reality of career change at 40 differs from changing careers at 25.
 You likely earn more, have more expenses, and have less runway for income reduction.
 Three strategies help:

 A Coursera learner outcomes study (2025) found that learners who set a realistic target of 10-15 hours per week were 34% more likely to complete their programs than those who aimed for 25+ hours.
+For a structured method to organize your study schedule during a career change, see our guide on how to organize online learning for a career switch.
 The parallel transition at a sustainable pace is the most common successful path for professionals over 40.

 Three tactics improve outcomes specifically for older career changers: